 As the higher fruit weight has direct contribution to the total yield, it indicated that the biostimulants influences the fruit weight might be due to higher accumulation of photosynthates in fruits.
 An agreement with other findings reported by Rajasekar et al. (2021), Caruso et al. (2019) and Katsenios et al. (2021) in different biostimulants other than investigated two.

-Effect of biostimulants on yield plant-1 also reported by other researchers like Sharma and Chauhan (2019) observed that the application of triacontanol @ 1.5 ml l-1 in tomato recorded fruit yield plant-1 (3.79 kg) and Katsenios et al. (2021) also observed yield plant-1 was increased 51.94% with the use of Bacillus licheniformis compared to that of control.
+Effect of biostimulants on yield plant-1 also reported by other researchers like Sharma and Chauhan (2019) and observed that the application of triacontanol @ 1.5 ml liter-1 in tomato recorded fruit yield plant-1 (3.79 kg) and Katsenios et al. (2021) also observed yield plant-1 was increased 51.94% with the use of Bacillus licheniformis compared to that of control.
 Previous report of Mandour et al. (2017) also supported the fact of positive effect of biostimulants which influenced the total yield of fruits.

 Conclusion

-The result indicated that, among the various treatments, tomato responded significantly to application of Max-Size.
+The result indicated that, among the various treatments, tomato responded significantly to the application of Max-Size.
 No phytotoxicity was observed with applied concentration as per treatment and also no virus disease reported during trial.
 The growth, yield and quality parameters of tomato were conspicuously higher with application of Max-Size as compared to control.
 Treatment T4 (Max-Size–7.5 ml/liter of water) showed higher values but at par with T3 (Max-Size - 5.0 ml/liter of water) treatment.
 Therefore, T3 (Max-Size - 5.0 ml/liter of water) treatment found best .

 References